Azure/caf-terraform-landingzones/templates/platform/level0/README.md

 management                    | Foundation resources to management subscription such as service health alerts, log analytics gitops                        | This directory hosts the Azure DevOps configurations such as Azure DevOps projects, pipelines variable groups
-Identity                      | This hosts the identities for the pipelines and identies are pushed to vault after created Enterprise scale - Platform   | Deploys alz resources suych as management groups, custom roles, policies, and map that to management groups
+Identity                      | This hosts the identities for the pipelines and identies are pushed to vault after created Azure Landing zone - Platform | Deploys Azure landing zone resources such as management groups, custom roles, policies, and map that to management groups

 ### Level 2